NEWSLabNTU/multi-stream-synchronizer/README.md

-# Multi-Channel Time Synchronizer
+# Multi-Stream Synchronizer

-This library implements the time synchronization algorithm that groups up messages from multiple sources within a time window.
+This library implements the time synchronization algorithm that groups up messages from multiple streams within a time window, where messages within each group come from distinct streams.